 Prevocational Services prepare participants for paid or unpaid employment and include teaching concepts such as compliance, attendance, task completion, problem solving and safety.

 Respite Services provide brief periods of support or relief for individuals with disabilities or their caregivers and include maintenance respite for planned or scheduled relief or emergency/crisis respite for a brief period of support for participants experiencing crisis (usually behavioral) or in instances of family emergency.

-Supported Employment services are provided as ongoing supports to assist individuals with disabilities in locating and maintaining meaningful employment in their communities.
+Supported Employment services are provided to assist individuals with intellectual/developmental disabilities in locating and maintaining meaningful employment in their communities.